 I don't remember my password and can't login?

-If you don't remember your username or password we are happy to help you to try and look it up.
+If you don't remember your username or password we are happy to help you to try and look up your login information.
 Locating the login information for your existing account rather than creating a new account with us can save you (as well as our support team) a great deal of headache and confusion in the future.

-If all of these fail to help you, you may certainly proceed with creating a new account but following these steps first will save you time and possible account confusion in the future.
-If you require additional assistance with your account and are unable to login, please contact us here.
+You can certainly proceed with creating a new account but following these recovery steps first can help save you time and possible account confusion in the future.
+If you have any trouble with either of these or require additional assistance with your account and are unable to login, please contact us here.

 Q&A: What happens if you forget to file your taxes?